Totes5706/cardano-alonzo-nft-creator/node/Readme.md

 # Testnet and Mainnet scripts for starting a node

-These two scripts are used to download either the testnet or the mainnet.
+These two scripts are used to download either the testnet or the mainnet for the Cardano Blockchain.
 You must either be in nix-shell, or have the necessary dependencies to run cardano-node.

 ## Testnet Sync Start